jwgrenning/cpputest-starter-project/README.md

 (consider the docker approach)

 Set up a linux virtual machine on windows is by enabling the Windows Subsytem for Linux (WSL), and then downloading your preferred linux flavor from the Windows App store (WSL setup tutorial: https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 CppUTest can then be installed from source via the WSL / linux terminal.
-After CppUTest is installed the starter project can be run using WSL and a linux terminal, after the following tools have been installed in the linux terminal: gcc, make, and GNU Autotools.
+After CppUTest is installed the starter project can be run using WSL and a linux terminal, after the following tools have been installed in the linux terminal: gcc, make, and GNU autotools.

 ### 2) Download, Install and build CppUTest